annie0sc/gdp-happy-health/design-architecture/Contributions/Mohan/README2.md

 ## Half Day 1
 - Earned Leave
 - As im not feeling well on Day 1, I was not into any big tasks.
-However i have worked the following thigs.
+However i have worked the following things.
 - Joined in a Zoom meeting with the scrum team and asked them to assign tasks.
 ![](https://github.com/annie0sc/gdp_health_app/blob/master/design-architecture/Meetings/Scrum%20meeting%20sep14.png?raw=true)
 - Please find my contributions